NextGen Program

 • Curling Canada’s High Performance Plan

-• Survey results obtained from this year’s High Performance Survey
+• Survey results obtained from previous High Performance Survey

 • General survey results obtained during Strategic Planning Initiatives

-• Feedback from our membership (CurlON and NOCA)
+• Feedback from our membership (Curling Ontario and NOCA)

 • Performance/Engagement of teams within the program